LambdaHack/LambdaHack/README.md

     cabal install

-There is a line terminal frontend, suitable for teletype terminals or a keyboard and a printer, but it's going to use a lot of paper, unless you disable animations with `--noAnim`.
-To compile with this or one of the less rudimentary, whole screen terminal frontends, use Cabal flags, e.g,
+There is a built-in line terminal frontend, suitable for teletype terminals or a keyboard and a printer (but it's going to use a lot of paper, unless you disable animations with `--noAnim`).
+To compile with one of the less rudimentary terminal frontends (in which case you are on your own regarding font choice and color setup and you won't have the spiffy colorful squares around special positions, only crude highlights), use Cabal flags, e.g,

     cabal install -fvty

-To compile with GTK2 (deprecated but supported), you need GTK libraries for your OS.
+To compile with GTK2 (deprecated but still supported; beware that the font is not square and special position highlights are annoying), you need GTK libraries for your OS.
 On Windows follow the same steps as for Wine[13].
 On OSX, if you encounter problems, you may want to compile the GTK libraries from sources[14].
 Invoke Cabal as follows

     cabal install -fgtk gtk2hs-buildtools .